#CILACFreire #FreireCILAC #SpanishClasses #LGBTQFriendly #OnlineClasses

-We offer small, intensive classes at all levels.
-CILAC Freire is open year-round and students may begin classes any Monday year - round, as well as several Special Programs every year, each focused on a particular issue or area of interest, which often include travel in the region.
+We offer small groups, intensive classes at all levels.
+CILAC Freire is open year-round and students may begin classes any Monday, as well as several Special Programs every year, each focused on a particular issue or area of interest, which often include travel in the area.

 Conversation based classes focus on the particular areas students are interested in.
-Grammar work focuses on areas you need to review or strengthen.
+Grammar work focuses on topics you need to review or strengthen.

 At CILAC Freire we incorporate methods and ideas from the work of Paulo Freire (see below), social justice movements, and rigorous teaching methods to help students learn to speak Spanish in a cultural context.

 Each week's activities focus on a contemporary social, economic, or political issue in Mexico or Latin America as a whole.
 Some topics are chosen to commemorate the anniversary of an important historic event.
 Other topics, like human rights, indigenous cultures, the role of women, health, and education, are tailored to the special interests of the students.

 The teaching of Spanish as a second language is of primary importance.
 All of our teachers are native speakers with professional and special training.
 All are committed to the CILAC Freire concept of introducing culture through the study of language.

 Groups are small (five people maximum) and are structured to adapt the particular level of each student.
 You have a different instructor each week so you can experience different styles of teaching and listening to different voices and accents in the language.
 All classes, discussions, and lectures are conducted in Spanish (translation is provided during lectures upon request).
 Students take an active role in the creation of classroom activities.* Assignments include reading newspapers and magazines, writing compositions, viewing television, listening to and singing songs, shopping, dancing lessons and cooking food, among others.